isclarke/final-project--mobile-app-development-for-ios-1--cs-190--spring-2024/README.md

 ## ❖ Introduction ❖

 For this assignment, you’ll be completing the entire **Unit 4: Building Apps | Play** section from our text book.
 Thus, you’ll be submitting *A. Color Picker*, *B. ChatBot*, *C. Rock, Paper, Scissors*, and *D. MemeMaker*.
-There’s a folder associated with each app included in this repo.
+A folder associated with each app is included in this repo.

 ---